sillsdev/appbuilder-storybuilder/README.md

 Our source code can be tested using our provided unit tests in main_test.go, to which we are adding more tests as we progress.
 This is run as follows:
 1. Ensure GoLang is installed properly, from their website [link]( https://golang.org/dl/ )
-2. Download latest release source code from our repo and place `main.go` `main_test.go` `read.go` and `cmd.go` in the same folder.
-3. Navigate to folder with source code with a CLI and run "go test" to execute all the unit tests provided and ensure all tests pass.
+2. Navigate to folder with source code with a CLI and run "go test" to execute all the unit tests provided and ensure all tests pass.

 If more thorough testing is desired, or if a unit test fails for some undiscoverable reason, one can manually test our code by downloading and running our code with our provided [Test Folder](https://github.com/gordon-cs/appbuilder-storybuilder/tree/main/Test%20Input) which contains a simple template with a few images that can be used to verify if the code is functioning properly.